-Patients Relative Absolute effects (95% CI) Outcome and follow-up (studies), N effect (95% CI) Placebo plus SOC Pembrolizumab plus SOC Difference Certainty What happens SOC.
-The clinical importance of the increase in unclear.
-Grade 3 or worse immune-mediated AEs a Median follow-up: NR b 593 (1 RCT) NR Moderate The addition of pembrolizumab to SOC likely results in an increase in Grade 3 or worse immunemediated AEs when compared with placebo plus SOC.
-The clinical importance of the increase in unclear.
+Absolute effects (95% CI) Outcome and follow-up Patients (studies), N Relative effect (95% CI) Placebo plus SOC Pembrolizumab plus SOC Difference Certainty What happens Grade 3 or worse immune-mediated AEs ^a Median follow-up: NR ^b 593 (1 RCT) NR Moderate ^g The addition of pembrolizumab to SOC likely results in an increase in Grade 3 or worse immune-mediated AEs compared with placebo plus SOC.
+The clinical importance of this increase is unclear.

-BICR = Blinded independent central review; CI = Confidence interval; CPS = Combined positive score; EORTC QLQ-C30 = European Organization for Research and Treatment of Cancer Quality of Life Questionnaire-Core 30; HR = Hazard ratio; IA = Investigator assessed; LS = Least-squares; OS = Overall survival; MID = minimally important difference; NR= not reported; PD-L1 = Programmed death-ligand 1; PFS = Progression free survival; SD = Standard deviation; SOC = Standard of care
+BICR = blinded independent central review; CI = confidence interval; CPS = combined positive score; EORTC QLQ-C30 = European Organization for Research and Treatment of Cancer Quality of Life Questionnaire-Core 30; HR = hazard ratio; IA = investigator assessed; LS = least squares; OS = overall survival; MID = minimally important difference; NR = not reported; PD-L1 = programmed death-ligand 1; PFS = progression-free survival; SD = standard deviation; SOC = standard of care.

-Note: Study limitations (which refer to internal validity or risk of bias), inconsistency across studies, indirectness, imprecision of effects, and publication bias were considered when assessing the certainty of the evidence.
+Notes: Study limitations (which refer to internal validity or risk of bias), inconsistency across studies, indirectness, imprecision of effects, and publication bias were considered when assessing the certainty of the evidence.
 All serious concerns in these domains that led to the rating down of the level of certainty are documented in the table footnotes.

-Note: Results based on interim analysis 3 (data cut-off date March 29, 2023)
+Results based on interim analysis 3 (data cut-off date of March 29, 2023).

 Source: Clinical Study Report for KEYNOTE-811, Statistical Report KN811 IA3, PRO Report.
-Details included in the table are from the sponsor's Summary of Clinical Evidence c-1 level for serious imprecision.
-The 95% CI is compatible with little to no difference and a clinically important benefit (exceeding the 5 to 10% threshold suggested by the clinical experts consulted by CADTH).
+Details included in the table are from the sponsor's Summary of Clinical Evidence.

-&lt;sup>a Between-group differences were requested from the sponsor to aid in interpretation and were not part of the sponsor's analysis plan.
+^aThe sponsor requested between-group differences to aid in interpretation, and they were not part of the sponsor's analysis plan.

-&lt;sup>b Median follow-up time at the time of IA3 for both the full study population and in the subgroup patients with PD-L1 positive disease was not reported.
+bThe median follow-up time at IA3 for both the full study population and the subgroup of patients with PD-L1 positive disease was NR.